-You may request information regarding the professional qualifications of your child's teachers, including whether a teacher has met state qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; whether the teacher has an emergency permit or other provisional status for which state requirements have been waived; and whether the teacher is currently teaching in the field of discipline of his or her certification.
-You also have the right to request information about the qualifications of any paraprofessional who may provide services to your child.
+A parent may request information regarding the professional qualifications of his or her child's teachers, including whether the teacher:

+- Has met state qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction, - Has an emergency permit or other provisional status for which state requirements have been waived, and - Is currently teaching in the field of discipline of his or her certification.

+The parent also has the right to request information about the qualifications of any paraprofessional who may provide services to the child.
-Students with Exceptionalities or Special Circumstances

-Children of Military Families
+A Student with Exceptionalities or Special Circumstances Children of Military Families

-Children of military families will be provided flexibility regarding certain district requirements, including:
+The Interstate Compact on Educational Opportunities for Military Children entitles children of military families to flexibility regarding certain district and state requirements, including:

-- Immunization requirements. - Grade level, course, or educational program placement. - Eligibility requirements for participation in extracurricular activities. - Graduation requirements.

-In addition, absences related to a student visiting with his or her parent, including a stepparent or legal guardian, who has been called to active duty for, is on leave from, or is returning from a deployment of at least four months will be excused by the district.
+- Immunization requirements; - Grade level, course, or educational program placement; - Eligibility requirements for participation in extracurricular activities; - Enrollment in the Texas Virtual School Network (TXVSN); and - Graduation requirements. - The district will excuse absences related to a student visiting a parent, including a stepparent or legal guardian, who is: - Called to active duty, - On leave, or - Returning from a deployment of at least four months.

 The district will permit no more than five excused absences per year for this purpose.
 For the absence to be excused, the absence must occur no earlier than the 60th day before deployment or no later than the 30th day after the parent's return from deployment.